Living Conditions in The Gambia

 The majority of Volunteers live in family compounds with one or two private rooms at their disposal.
 You will need to be very flexible in your housing expectations, as you will likely not have running water and may have to collect water from a covered hand pump well or borehole.
 Pumps, boreholes, or taps will be present within your community, but you may need to exit your family compound in order to fetch water.
 A trip to one of these water sources can be anywhere from a few steps to half a mile.

-While your family compound may not have electricity available, Peace Corps The Gambia provides an allowance for Volunteers to purchase a solar system to charge electronic materials such as laptops, phones, tablets, etc. Usually, this solar electricity can also power a standing fan for much of the day/night.
-For those connected to the grid, the electric current is 220 volts, but availability is intermittent outside of Banjul.
+While your family compound may not have electricity, Peace Corps The Gambia provides an allowance for Volunteers to purchase a solar system to charge electronic materials such as laptops, phones, tablets, etc. Usually, this solar electricity can also power a standing fan for much of the day/night.
+For those connected to the grid, the electric current is 220 V, but availability is intermittent outside of Banjul.

 Peace Corps staff will visit your site periodically or upon request to provide personal, medical, and technical support.

-Volunteer homes are usually free-standing as a separate house in a family compound.
+Volunteer homes are usually free-standing separate houses in a family compound.
 Most have between 1-2 rooms with a private outdoor bathroom area in the back.
 All Volunteers will have a private entrance to their home.
 Most Volunteers have a squat toilet in their outdoor area and use the space to bathe with a bucket.
 About half of Volunteer homes have a thatched roof and the other half have tin roofs.
-Because tin roofs tend to be hotter, Peace Corps The Gambia now ensures houses with tin roofs have drop ceilings to help manage the heat.
+Because tin roofs tend to be hotter, the Peace Corps ensures that houses with tin roofs have drop ceilings to help manage the heat.

-Every home will be equipped with a gas stove, a mosquito net, and a water filter.
+Every home will be equipped with a gas stove, a mosquito net, smoke/gas detector, fire extinguisher and a water filter.
 The settling in allowance supports Volunteers in securing other items needed for their home.

 Living allowance and money management